zhushen12580/zhushen12580/README.md

 - 👯 I’m looking to collaborate on: Projects that intersect data analysis, AI, and innovative tech solutions.

-- 🤔 I’m looking for help with: Expanding the reach of my project, [llmgpuhelper.com](https://llmgpuhelper.com)、[Precision Screenshot](https://puzzledu.com/shot) The first stop for local deployment of AI models
+- 🤔 I’m looking for help with: Expanding the reach of my project, [llmgpuhelper.com](https://llmgpuhelper.com)、[Precision Screenshot](https://puzzledu.com/shot)

 - 💬 Ask me about: Artificial Intelligence, developer tools, and the digital nomad lifestyle.